rudra-sett/ai4impact-gen-ai-chatbot/README.md

-# Welcome to your CDK TypeScript project
+# MBTA RIDE AI Chatbot Project

-This is a blank project for CDK development with TypeScript.
+This is a generative AI chatbot intended for use by the RIDE, an MBTA paratransit service.
+When deployed, this project will output a Cloudfront-hosted chatbot application.
+It will require configuration in Cognito and for data to be added into the knowledge base.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.